 - Custom compounded product availability is always a plus.

-- Find a custom compounder <link to botanifi progesterone landing page or optin page?> that makes small batches by hand to insure freshness!
+- Find a custom compounder that makes small batches by hand to ensure freshness!

-- Once you have identified your symptoms by using this easy to use symptom sheet you will have the first step to identifying what you need to do conceive.
+- Once you have identified your symptoms by using this easy to use symptom sheet, you will have the first step in identifying what you need to do conceive.

 Who Should Not Use Progesterone Cream?

 Some women, however, should not use progesterone cream ttc.
 Those with a history of gestational dermatosis of pregnancy or jaundice of pregnancy should not use this cream.
 The same is true of those with severe active liver disease and diseases, such as hepatitis and rotor syndrome or Dubin-Johnson syndrome.